wglb/gemini-chat/README.md

 Bash

-./gemini-chat -c your_context_file.txt,:~/another_context.md :save my_output.txt /path/to/your_input_file.txt "Please summarize the content of the attached file and then answer my questions."
+./gemini-chat --context your_context_file.txt,:~/another_context.md :save my_output.txt /path/to/your_input_file.txt "Please summarize the content of the attached file and then answer my questions."
 Let's break down the components of that command:

 ./gemini-chat: This is how you'd typically execute the compiled program.